Patrick-Hogeveen/PokemonAI/README.md

 # Start:
 clone the pokemonshowdown repo here: https://github.com/smogon/pokemon-showdown <br>
-run node ./pokemon-showdown/pokemon-showdown start --no-security in root to start the server run python scripts at your leisure
+run node ./pokemon-showdown start --no-security in pokemon-showdown folder to start the server run python scripts at your leisure

 -Random and MaxDamage scripts written from poke env examples